The Versatile Flute Family

 As for lightening, my favorite passages occur near the end of the final act of Rossini’s The Barber of Seville during a storm that rages immediately prior to the moment when the hero, Count Almaviva, along with his servant, Figaro, climb a ladder to enter the room of the heroine, Rosina, whom they plan to whisk away.

 Another instrument in the flute family is the alto flute.
 It looks similar to a conventional instrument though it is larger and plays lower notes (for those musically inclined, it is pitched a fourth lower).
 Its sound is more mellow and darker, especially in its lowest register.
 Of relatively recent invention (it was introduced in the mid-19th century), it has been used by certain composers since that time including Claude Debussy, Maurice Ravel, and Igor Stravinsky, with an especially important part in Ravel’s Daphnis & Chloe mentioned earlier.
-In my performing career, I was only required to play an alto flute during a single opera tour when we performed the eponymous opera “Albert Herring” by Benjamin Britten.
+Another important work that utilizes alto flute is The Planets written by the English composer, Gustav Holst between 1914 and 1917.
+In my performing career, I was only required to play an alto flute during a single opera tour when we performed the eponymous opera “Albert Herring” by another English composer, Benjamin Britten.
 It was great fun.
 The title character comes home after getting drunk for the first time and tries to illuminate the gas lights with matches.
 In a humorous tenor aria supported by an alto flute and a bass clarinet, the music simulates the flashes of gas light as Albert repeatedly fails to get the lamps lit.

 Perhaps the weirdest looking instrument in the flute family is the bass flute, the tube of which sometimes curves around on itself.
 In other cases, when it is played in an upright position, the top of the tube crosses the main body of the instrument at right angles.

-It is rarely used in orchestral classical music in part because it does not produce much volume but it can be heard in a supportive role in The Planets by Gustav Holst, “Boléro” by Maurice Ravel, and Petrushka by Igor Stravinsky.
+It is rarely used in orchestral classical music in part because it does not produce much volume.
 Rare as it is in classical symphonic music, the instrument is ubiquitous in movie and television scores where it is used in lugubrious quiet solos to convey mystery, death, and solitude.
 My brother and I used to joke that when a TV western was about to show a graveyard, we should listen for a bass flute—and we were rarely disappointed.
 For example, the Boot Hill Cemetery in Dodge City, Kansas was often featured in the TV Western Gunsmoke.
 The marshal would walk around the graveyard pointing out the graves of lawless people buried there.
 It was not unusual for “Boot Hill” background music to include a solo for a bass flute to convey the loneliness of death on the western prairie for those who defied the law.

 If one were to choose the most famous orchestral work featuring the flute, it would probably be the “Prelude to the Afternoon of a Faun” by Claude Debussy.
 It is a ten-minute symphonic work originally written in 1894, inspired by a poem by Stéphane Mallarmé.
 Debussy described his work as a succession of scenes through which pass the desires and dreams of a faun in the heat of an afternoon.
 “Faun” begins with the flute playing a very long, suggestive, and chromatically-inflected passage completely by itself (the narrator of Mallarmé’s poem refers to the faun’s flute).
 Some conductors require the flutist to play the entire passage on one breath, though most flutists prefer not to do so.
 Nevertheless, the famous French flutist Michel Dubost was once asked how he approached that long solo which requires incredible breath control.
 The flutist must take a very large breath and then let the air out very slowly in order to play very quietly.
 Debost answered jokingly, “I take in the largest pool of air… and then I use none of it.”
 By using less wind and finding the right sonorities, the sound becomes hauntingly effective.